arskom/spyne/doc/source/comparison.rst

 Suds
 ----

+* Soap 1.1 / Wsdl 1.1 Client only.
 * Excellent wsdl parser, very easy to use.
-* Soap 1.1 / Wsdl 1.1 Client only.
-* Slow.
+* Recommended way to interface with rpclib services.
+* Uses own pure-python xml implementation, so it's roughly 10 times slower than rpclib.
+* Only depends on pure-python solutions, so much easier to deploy.

 ZSI
 ---